kitsunyan/intel-undervolt/README.md

 You can configure parameters in `/etc/intel-undervolt.conf` file.

-### Voltage Planes
+### Undervolting

-By default it contains all voltage planes like in ThrottleStop utility for Windows.
+By default it contains all voltage domains like in ThrottleStop utility for Windows.

-The following syntax is used in the file: `apply ${index} ${display_name} ${undervolt_value}`.
+The following syntax is used in the file: `undervolt ${index} ${display_name} ${undervolt_value}`.
-For example, you can write `apply 2 'CPU Cache' -25.84` in order to undervolt CPU cache by 25.84 mV.
+For example, you can write `undervolt 2 'CPU Cache' -25.84` to undervolt CPU cache by 25.84 mV.

 ### Power Limits

-`power package ${short_term} ${long_term}` can be used in order to alter short term and long term package power limits.
+`power package ${short_term} ${long_term}` can be used to alter short term and long term package power limits.
 For example, `power package 35 25`.

 You can also specify a time window for each limit in seconds.
 For instance, `power package 35/5 25/60` for 5 seconds and 60 seconds respectively.

 ### Temperature Limit

-`tjoffset ${temperature_offset}` can be used in order to alter temperature limit.
+`tjoffset ${temperature_offset}` can be used to alter temperature limit.
 This value is subtracted from max temperature level.
 For example, `tjoffset -20`.
-If max temperature level is set to 100, the resulting limit will be set to `100 - 20 = 80°C`.
+If max temperature is equal to 100°C, the resulting limit will be set to `100 - 20 = 80°C`.
 Note that offsets higher than 15°C are allowed only on Skylake and newer.

 ## Usage